yingxiao-netizen/powerbiprojects-project-deliverable-tracking/README.md

 1. Orginal Power BI files are uploaded in .pbix format.
 2. For the preview purposes, pdf exports are provided, however the interactive features cannot be used in the pdf format.

+Disclaimer: all data used in the dashboards are mock data with no real life correlations